metaplex-foundation/docs/docs/nft-standard.md

 Follow the standards defined in this document to ensure your NFTs will be correctly displayed in most wallets and to allow usage of all functionalities related to NFTs.

-## What is the different between a Fungible Token with Metadata and an NFT
+## What is the difference between a Fungible Token with Metadata and an NFT?
 A token must pass 4 out of the 5 following checks to qualify as an nft.

 1. It must be a spl token (Required)